 A mattress is only as good as the material its made with.
-Most mattresses still use a only a steel coil innerspring for support and add memory foam for cushioning.
+Most mattresses still only use a steel coil innerspring for support and add memory foam for cushioning.
 Some use foam in place of the steel coil innerspring like memory foam or latex, but even these beds still contain a significant amount of polyurethane foam.
-For instance, Tempurpedic, the leading selling specialty mattress is made from 1/3 memory foam (aka tempur foam) and the rest of the mattress is petroleum based polyurethane foam.
+For instance, Tempurpedic, the leading selling specialty mattress is made from 1/3 memory foam (aka temper foam) and the rest of the mattress is petroleum-based polyurethane foam.

-The reason that mattresses wear out way to soon can be traced back to the foam used for cushioning especially the polyurethane foam.
+The reason that mattresses wear out way too soon can be traced back to the foam used for cushioning especially the polyurethane foam.
 Industry testing shows that this type of foam will change 49% during the effective life of the bed.
-That means that the poly foam will lost its ability to rebound and create significant body impressions and harden making the mattress unfit to sleep on.
+That means that the poly foam will lose its ability to rebound and create significant body impressions and harden making the mattress unfit to sleep on.
 Other foams like memory and latex change 17-24% during this same period so the bed you bought is changing a little bit every time you sleep on it.
-After a couple of years its changed significantly and starts to become a problem since it is a completely different sleep experience.
-The proven wear data means that a mattress using foam for cushioning will have a productive sleep life of between 3 to 8 years depending upon which type and quality of foam is used.
+After a couple of years, its changed significantly and starts to become a problem since it is a completely different sleep experience.
+The proven wear data means that a mattress using foam for cushioning will have a productive sleep life of between 3 to 8 years depending on which type and quality of foam are used.

 Most mattresses come with some kind of warranty and the more expensive ones will have a 20 years warranty.
 How can this happen if they use materials that will only last 8 years at best?
 These are limited warranties.
 The fine print in the warranty defines normal wear as a body indention of 1 1/2 inches.
 So what happens when you can’t sleep on the mattress and report it as defective?
 Eventually, the manufacturer will send someone to your house to inspect the problem.
 The first thing they do is inspect the mattress for any sign of moisture or staining.